Primary materials: Cloth, glue, metal mesh, sawdust, tape, acrylic paint.

 1. Use a mask base that I had originally made for the First One before putting it aside because of design changes on that project.

-2. Incorporate sunglasses lenses into the eyes (never did this before).
+2. Incorporate sunglasses lenses into the eyes.
+I hadn’t done this before.

 3. Make the face shape more aggressively curved than the “beak” of the First One.